15532th/avtdl/PLUGINS.md

 * `name`: name of a specific entity.
 Used to reference it in `chains` section.
 Must be unique within a plugin.
 Required.
 * `command`: shell command to be executed on every received record.
 Supports placeholders that will be replaced with currently processed record fields values.
 Required.
 #####
 * `working_dir`: path to the directory where command will be executed.
 If not set current working directory is used.
+Supports templating with {...}.
 Not required.
 * `log_dir`: write executed process output to a file in this directory if set.
 If it is not set, output will not be redirected to file.
 Not required.
 * `log_filename`: filename to write executed process output to.
 If not defined, it is generated automatically based on command and entity name.
 Not required.
 * `placeholders`: parts of `command` string that should be replaced with processed record fields, defined as mapping `'placeholder': 'record field name'`.
 Default value is `"{url}": "url", "{title}": "title", "{text}": "text"`.